enigmatic-agent-scully/liri-node-app/README.md

 $ node liri.js movie-this practical magic
 ```

-...returns the title, release year, IMDB rating, Rotten Tomatoes rating, production country, language, plot, and cast for that movie in the following format:
+...returns the title, release year, IMDB rating, Rotten Tomatoes rating, production country, language, plot, and cast for that movie to the console in the following format:

 ```Title: Practical Magic
 Year Released: 1998